vseryakov/backendjs/README.md

 The advantage is that it uses the same database and does not quire additional servers.

 ## SQS
-To use AWS SQS for job processing set `ipc-queue=https://sqs.amazonaws.com....`, this queue system will poll SQS for new messges on a worker and after succsesful execution will delete the message.
+To use AWS SQS for job processing set `ipc-queue=https://sqs.amazonaws.com....`, this queue system will poll SQS for new messeges on a worker and after succsesful execution will delete the message.
 For long running jobs it will automatically extend visibility timeout if it is configured.

 ## Local